HomeArticlesGuideUS Tax Filing Guide 2026

 Tax due = Federal income tax liability + SE tax − Tax credits − Total withholding already paid

 If the result is positive, you owe that amount by April 15.
-If negative, the IRS owes you a refund.
+If it's negative, the IRS owes you a refund.

 Key tax credits that reduce liability dollar-for-dollar: